meiliou/jest-another-RPG/README.md

 A command-line only RPG that is built using Node.js, ES6, Jest using Object Oriented Programming (OOP) using Jest to implement best practices of Test Driven Development (TDD).

 ## Instructions

+1. Clone the repository: Clone the repository using the following command: git clone <repository-url>

+2. Install dependencies: Navigate to the root directory of the project and run the following command to install the required dependencies: npm install

+3. Run tests: Run the following command to run the Jest tests: npm test

+4. Start the game: Run the following command to start the game: npm start

+5. Play the game: Follow the prompts in the command-line interface to play the RPG.
+The game is built using Node.js, ES6, and Object Oriented Programming (OOP) best practices, and is designed to be played in the terminal.